 3.5 years

-In this example, the "_init_" method takes three parameters: self, name, and experience.
-The self parameter refers to the instance of the class, in this case, the object "employeedetails".
-When we create a new object from this class and provide values for name and experience, these values are automatically assigned to the object through the "\init_" method.
+In the above example, the "_init_" method takes three parameters: self, name, and experience.
+When we create a new object of the "employeedetails" class and provide values for name and experience, these values are automatically assigned to the object through the "\init_" method.
 This simplifies the process of creating new objects and setting their attributes without having to manually set the values each time.

-self keyword: We use "self" keyword in Python, which refers to the current instance of the class.
-Although a class is defined to describe the properties and behaviours of an object, each instance of the class will have its own unique set of property values.
-By using the self parameter, we can access and modify these instance properties.
+self parameter: self refers to the current instance of the class.
+Although a class is defined to describe attributes and behaviours of an object, each instance of the class will have its own unique set of attributes.
+By using self, we can access and modify the attributes (variables) and methods of the class, as well as call other methods of the same instance.

-To make a class more effective, it should have functions or methods that perform specific tasks.
+Now, to make a class more effective, it should have methods that perform specific tasks.
 For example, in the following code, we have created a method called "employee_experience()" that can access "name" and "experience" attributes.
-We have used the "self" keyword within the method to allow it to be used with every object in Python.

 class employee_details: